 introduction

 The Norwich Town Plan provides a framework to guide decision-making related to the future growth and development that takes into account: existing conditions, trends and resources within the town; the regional and global forces that will affect the town both in the near- and long-term future; the vision of a sustainable future for the town; and the goals and objectives of town residents.
+It’s important to recognize that this Town Plan is limited in attempts to guide decision-making due to a Town Survey that was done in 2005, federal information from 2007 and other information, statistics and points of view from prior periods.

 About Our Town

-Norwich is a town in Windsor County, Vermont with a population of around 3,800 people.
+Norwich is a town in Windsor County, Vermont with a population of around 3,800 people at the time this was written and currently in 2017 around 3,300 people.
 Norwich lies on the western bank of the Connecticut River (Vermont’s boundary with New Hampshire) and has close ties with its neighboring town, Hanover, New Hampshire.
 The Ledyard Bridge connects the two communities.
 Norwich is part of the bi-state Upper Valley region, which includes towns along the Connecticut River in Vermont and New Hampshire.

 Norwich is approximately 45 square miles in area.
 The Ompompanoosuc River flows into the Connecticut River in the northeastern part of the town.
 The level floor of the river valley is fairly narrow and most of the town’s landscape is hilly and wooded uplands.

 Major transportation routes, which run in parallel through the Connecticut River valley, include Interstate 91, U.S. Highway 5 and the former Boston and Maine Railroad right-of-way, now owned by the State of Vermont.
+Other important routes run southeast toward Boston along Interstate 89.

 About Our Plan